William Blake: Visions

 In a letter to John Flaxman, dated 21 September 1800, Blake wrote:

 In a letter to Thomas Butts, dated 25 April 1803, Blake wrote:

 In A Vision of the Last Judgement Blake wrote:

-Despite seeing angels and God, Blake has also claimed to see Satan on the staircase of his South Molton Street home in London.
+Despite seeing angels and God, Blake has also claimed to have seen Satan on the staircase of his South Molton Street home in London.

 Aware of Blake's visions, William Wordsworth commented, "There was no doubt that this poor man was mad, but there is something in the madness of this man which interests me more than the sanity of Lord Byron and Walter Scott."
 In a more deferential vein, John William Cousins wrote in A Short Biographical Dictionary of English Literature that Blake was "a truly pious and loving soul, neglected and misunderstood by the world, but appreciated by an elect few", who "led a cheerful and contented life of poverty illumined by visions and celestial inspirations".
 Blake's sanity was called into question as recently as the publication of the 1911 Encyclopædia Britannica, whose entry on Blake comments that "the question whether Blake was or was not mad seems likely to remain in dispute, but there can be no doubt whatever that he was at different periods of his life under the influence of illusions for which there are no outward facts to account, and that much of what he wrote is so far wanting in the quality of sanity as to be without a logical coherence".